deadlyvipers/dojo_rules/introduction.md

-Hi, my name is Michael.
+Hi, my name is Michael and my favortite CodeSchool path so far is Ruby.